RenderKit/embree/doc/src/api.md

   void rtcSetDisplacementFunction (RTCScene scene, unsigned geomID, RTCDisplacementFunc func, RTCBounds* bounds);

 A displacement function of NULL will delete an already set displacement function.
-The bounds parameter has to point to a bounding box that bounds the maximal displacement.
-These bounds have to be conservative and should be tight, as some implementations might depend on them to avoid displacement callback invokations.
+The bounds parameter is optional.
+If NULL is passed as bounds, then the displacement shader will get evaluated during the build process to properly bound displaced geometry.
+If a pointer to some bounds of the displacement are passed, then the implementation can choose to use these bounds to bound displaced geometry.
+When bounds are specified, then these bounds have to be conservative and should be tight for best performance.

 The displacement function has to have the following type: